-Human Movement Prediction Dynamic Bayesian Networks (DBNs) have been widely used for quantifying and predicting human behavior.
+Dynamic Bayesian Networks (DBNs) have been widely used for quantifying and predicting human behavior.
 For analysis of human movement, typically these models involve location coordinates that are much more precise than cellular tower data, such as GPS data.
-These models are trained on general human movement (Ashbrook and Starner 2003) or more specific data such as transportation routes (Liao et al. 2004).
+These models are trained on general human movement [9] or more specific data such as transportation routes [10].